 Elliptical machines are a firm favourite among gym-users because of the way that they help people achieve a full-body workout for improved fitness.
 The popularity of these machines means that there will always be brands out there trying to find the next new feature or quirky selling point.

 In some cases, these new features are actually of benefit to the user.
 They can improve the workout, provide better comfort or just make the whole experience more entertaining.
 Others can seem a little gimmicky and might not have been such a great idea.
-One feature that we are beginning to see more and more in elliptical machines and similar multi-functional cross trainers is a 360-degree motion on the footplates.
-Is this a good idea?
-There are mixed opinions from users with some loving the additional advantages the concept brings and other questioning its long-term benefits.
-Below are some of the pros and cons to help you make up your mind

 The benefits of a 360-degree motion include improved fitness and options for more experienced users